kbseah/perlcourse2017/Day2-2_KBS/presentation_read_write_files.md

 ## Tasks

- * Read a Fasta file and extract only the header lines (Hint: regex)
+ * Read a Fasta file and extract only the header lines (Hint: Regex)
- * Read a Fasta file, rename the headers with sequential numbers, and write a new Fasta file (Hint: Use if/else + regex)
+ * Read a Fasta file, extract header lines, write a tab-separated table of Genbank accession number (column 1) and description (column 2)

 ---